-- Students are dismissed at 3:10pm and leave the school immediately by the most suitable gate, walking directly home. - Students crossing the road to walk home are assisted by the crossing supervisor. - It is illegal to park across the school driveways. - Parents are requested to observe the limited parking signs in front of the school. - A teacher is on duty until the last school bus leaves. - In the event of a parent being late, students will be supervised in the administration block.
+- Infants students are dismissed at 3:00pm and if parents do not collect them, they assemble under the Infants COLA until the 3:10pm bell to go to bus lines, leave with siblings, or walk out of the school grounds. - Primary students are dismissed and at 3:10pm leave the school immediately by the most suitable gate, walking directly home. - Students crossing the road to walk home are assisted by the crossing supervisor. - It is illegal to park across the school driveways. - Parents are requested to observe the limited parking signs in front of the school. - A teacher is on duty until the last school bus leaves. - In the event of a parent being late, students will be supervised in the administration block or in bus lines.
 Parents or emergency contacts will be notified if delay is prolonged.
 Please make sure your contact details are correct.